 AND FIXTURE FILING

-This Mortgage with Assignment of Rents, Security Agreement and Fixture Filing (the “Mortgage”), is made as of August ___, 1999 pursuant to that certain Collection Facilities Agreement, dated as of August _____, 1999 (as amended, modified and supplemented from time to time, the “Agreement”), between Michael T. Guthrie and MTG Operating Company (collectively “Mortgagor”) at 117 South Main Street Buffalo, Wyoming 82834 and Enron Midstream Services, L.L.C.
+This Mortgage with Assignment of Rents, Security Agreement and Fixture Filing (the “Mortgage”), is made as of August 31, 1999 ("Effective Date") pursuant to that certain Collection Facilities Agreement, dated as of August 31, 1999 (as amended, modified and supplemented from time to time, the “Agreement”), between Michael T. Guthrie and MTG Operating Company (collectively “Mortgagor”) at 117 South Main Street Buffalo, Wyoming 82834 and Enron Midstream Services, L.L.C.
 (Mortgagee”) at 1200 17th Street, Suite 2750, Denver, Colorado 80202.

 RECITALS